Air Carrier Access Act: Later developments

+Service animals

 Since this act prohibits airlines from discriminating against passengers with disabilities, they must allow them to bring along their service animals.
 In recent years, people were taking advantage of this act.
 Delta Air Lines released the statistic that they had seen an 84% increase in animal incidents.
 Not all of the disability animals that came through the doors of Delta Air Lines, however, were actually service animals.
 Since December 2020, the U.S. Department of Transportation (DOT) does not include emotional support animals in the Air Carrier Access Act, which is the act that allows service animals to fly on airplanes if they meet requirements.
 Before December 2020, they did include emotional support animals in their definition of service animals (US Department of Transportation, 2020).